-Dust frames with a soft, damp cloth.
-Clean glass with a soft cloth and an ammonia-based cleaner.
-To avoid causing damage to moulding (frame) and liners, do not use excessive cleaner.
+Dust frames with a soft, damp nonabrasive cloth.
+Clean glass with a soft nonabrasive cloth and an ammonia-based cleaner.
+Ammonia-based cleaner must be sprayed on cloth and not directly to the glass or mirror.
+To avoid causing damage to molding (frame) and liners, do not use excessive cleaner.
+Keep artwork out of direct sunlight.